June 30th

 Commentary:

-Even the fruit of virtues can only go so far.
-They are exhaustible as well.
-Virtuous deeds can be of many genres.
-Performing sacrificial rituals, fire sacrifices, etc, have limited returns.
-But when a man in need is assisted, that will never diminish.
 The given object might perish over time; the giver or receiver may be gone.
-But the feeling instilled in both the giver and the receiver flows through them to those around.
+But the feeling instilled in both the giver and the receiver flows through them to those around them.
 That is eternal!
-It is not just the fruit of the act, but also the inspiration which encourages both the giver and the receiver to do good remains forever.
+It is not just the fruit of the act itself, but also the inspiration it leaves behind.
+It encourages both the giver and the receiver to do good.
+This remains forever.
 This flow continues further and further.

-Give with all your heart when you have a chance.
+Give generously to the deserving.
 Real generosity towards the future lies in giving all to the present!

 pada vigrahaH: